wordplaydev/wordplay/ARCHITECTURE.md

 The documentation component takes all of the default `FunctionDefinition`, `StructureDefinition`, `ConversionDefintion`, and `StreamDefinition` -- Wordplay's standard libraries -- and builds `Concept` data structures out of them.
 This creates a `ConceptIndex`, which contains all of the named things for which there is documentation.

 Most documentation is written in `Locale`, as all of it needs to be localized.
 But documentation is also written in `Doc` nodes in programs. `ConceptIndex` gathers all of these documentations and provides an interactive way to navigate and search them.

+### Project View

+`ProjectView.svelte` defines a set of `Tile` that represent source files, documentation windows, palettes, output, and other project level settings.
+It's basically a window manager and global context store.
+It also reacts to project revisions, pushing the revised project down to its views to update its appearance.
+It relies heavily on Svelte to make these updates minimal and fast.

 ## Immutability